Pomax/mahjong/README.md

 To join a game manually, with four separate tabs/windows, point each tab/window at [http://localhost:8080/game/:gameid](http://localhost:8080/game/0) where `:gameid` is a number 0 or up.

 This is a work in progress, so there's plenty that doesn't work right now, hopefully I can take this line out of the README.md in the near future.

+## Socket.io timing

+I've seen socket.io completely ignore, or not ever get, socket data if too much code runs synchronously.
+As such, most socket.emit calls are wrapped in a process.nextTick() in `lib/game/player.js`'s `send(msg,payload)` function.
+I'm pretty sure this can't scale, but for now it'll do.